StarRocks/starrocks/docs/en/data_source/data_cache.md

 ## Enable Data Cache

-From v3.3.0, Data Cache is enabled by default.

-By default, the system caches data in the following ways:
+Now, Data Cache is enabled by default, and the system caches data in the following ways:

 - The system variables `enable_scan_datacache` and the BE parameter `datacache_enable` are set to `true` by default.
-- If the cache disk path, memory size, and disk capacity are not configured, the system will automatically select a path and set memory and disk limits by following these rules:
 - A **datacache** directory is created as the cache directory under `storage_root_path`.
-(You can modify this with the BE parameter `datacache_disk_path`.)
+From v3.4.0 onwards, directly changing the disk cache path is no longer supported.
+If you want to set a path, you can create a Symbolic Link.
+- If the memory and disk limits are not configured, the system will automatically set memory and disk limits by following these rules:
   - The system enables automatic disk space adjustment for Data Cache.
-It sets the limit to ensure that the overall disk usage is around 70%, and dynamically adjusts according to subsequent disk usage.
+It sets the limit to ensure that the overall disk usage is around 80%, and dynamically adjusts according to subsequent disk usage.
 (You can modify this behavior with the BE parameters `datacache_disk_high_level`, `datacache_disk_safe_level`, and `datacache_disk_low_level`.)
   - The default memory limit for Data Cache is `0`.
 (You can modify this with the BE parameter `datacache_mem_size`.)
 - The system adopts asynchronous cache population by default to minimize its impact on data read operations.
 - The I/O adaptor feature is enabled by default.
 When the disk I/O load is high, the system will automatically route some requests to remote storage to reduce disk pressure.